 - Always check with parents about posting anything with minors, and never post the name of a minor in conjunction with their photograph.

-Via email — GOSH Organizers: If you experience or witness something and would prefer to email, email Klie Kliebert at firstname.lastname@example.org.
-You can also email the organizers at email@example.com.
-Before, during, and after GOSH, we will be checking this email.
+Via email — GOSH Organizers: If you experience or witness something, you can also email the organizers at firstname.lastname@example.org.

 Reporting should never be done via social media.